AyushTrip/Kotlin-Apps/README.md

 </p><br>

 ## Kotlin
-**This is a beginner app built in Android Studio using Kotlin.** This app features a simple UI that allows the user to roll a dice to generate an image and number from one to six.
-This app was built and tested using the built in Android Emulator using Intel Virtualization technology (it can be enabled in BIOS).
+**These are beginner basic apps built in Android Studio using Kotlin.** This app was built and tested using the built in Android Emulator using Intel Virtualization technology (it can be enabled in BIOS).